Time Warner Cable, Comcast could emerge strong from deal rubble

 “The next step for Time Warner Cable is waiting,” said Laura Martin, an analyst with Needham & Co.

-The wait is clearly for Charter Communications, which is controlled by John Malone’s Liberty Media Corp.
+The wait is clearly for Charter Communications, which is controlled by John Malone’s Liberty Media Corp LMCA.O.
 Charter bid $37.3 billion or about $132.50 per share for TWC last year before being beaten by Comcast.

 Malone, an expert deal maker known as the “cable cowboy,” was asked during a Liberty Media investor day in November whether he would pursue TWC if Comcast fell through.
 "Hell yes," he replied.